-The School of Medicine operates on a global stage, with active collaborations connecting Pittsburgh with China, Colombia, France, Ghana, Honduras, India, Italy, Kazakhstan, Malawi, the Philippines, and many other nations.
-Medical students and young investigators who train in this milieu encounter a wide variety of influences and discover many opportunities to broaden their horizons.
-Through School of Medicine programs, international students continue to study and thrive on Pitt's campus while experiencing American and Pittsburgh culture.
+Pitt's School of Medicine operates on a global stage, with active collaborations connecting Pittsburgh with China, Colombia, France, Ghana, Honduras, India, Italy, Kazakhstan, Malawi, the Philippines and many other nations.
+Students and young investigators who train in this milieu encounter a wide variety of influences and discover many opportunities to broaden their horizons.
+Through Pitt Med programs, international students study and thrive on the Pittsburgh campus while experiencing American culture.

 Tsinghua University School of Medicine

-In 2012, Pitt's School of Medicine initiated highly successful collaborations with two premier institutions of learning in the People's Republic of China.
-These programs are continuing to evolve, mature, and thrive.
-Through the School of Medicine's partnership with Tsinghua University School of Medicine in Beijing, medical students at this most prestigious of Chinese scientific institutions undergo a rigorous two-year biomedical research training program in Pittsburgh before returning to Beijing to complete their medical education.
+In 2012, Pitt Med initiated highly successful collaborations with two premier institutions of learning in the People's Republic of China.
+These programs continue to evolve, mature and thrive.
+Through the school's partnership with Tsinghua University School of Medicine in Beijing, medical students at this most prestigious of Chinese scientific institutions undergo a rigorous two-year biomedical research training program in Pittsburgh before returning to Beijing to complete their medical educations.

-Also in 2012, the School of Medicine began a collaboration with China's prestigious Central South University Xiangya School of Medicine to provide two years of intensive biomedical research training to Xiangya medical students, most of whom have already undergone six years of medical school, including clinical training.
+Also in 2012, Pitt Med began a collaboration with China's prestigious Central South University Xiangya School of Medicine to provide two years of intensive biomedical research training to Xiangya medical students, most of whom have already undergone six years of medical school, including clinical training.
 In 2014, bolstered by the program's success, Xiangya Hospital formed a partnership with UPMC to establish the Xiangya International Medical Center, which opened the following year and has improved access to high-quality care for patients within the Hunan Province of China and beyond.

 Partnerships with French Research Institutions

-In 2017, the School of Medicine and UPMC partnered with the Sorbonne’s Vision Institute in Paris, a global leader of basic and clinical vision research that is developing treatments for currently untreatable retinal diseases and vision disorders.
-The School of Medicine then entered an agreement with three additional world-renowned French research institutions: the Université Pierre et Marie Curie of the Sorbonne Universités in Paris, the Institut National de la Santé et de la Recherche Médicale (Inserm), and the Centre National de la Recherche Scientifique (CNRS).
+In 2017, Pitt Med and UPMC partnered with the Sorbonne’s Vision Institute in Paris, a global leader of basic and clinical vision research that is developing treatments for currently untreatable retinal diseases and vision disorders.
+Pitt Med then entered an agreement with three additional world-renowned French research institutions: the Université Pierre et Marie Curie of the Sorbonne Universités in Paris, the Institut National de la Santé et de la Recherche Médicale (Inserm), and the Centre National de la Recherche Scientifique.
 These partnerships have enabled collaborative ophthalmology, vision, and neuroscience research, as well as extensive scientific and educational exchange.

-The School of Medicine has also maintained a robust relationship with Malawi.
-School of Medicine residents recently completed rotations at Kamuzu Central Hospital, a government referral and teaching hospital in Lilongwe, Malawi.
-These residents, along with other School of Medicine personnel, have been critical to inpatient hospital care and to teaching and training initiatives for Malawian medical students and trainees.
+Pitt Med has also maintained a robust relationship with Malawi.
+Pitt residents recently completed rotations at Kamuzu Central Hospital, a government referral and teaching hospital in Lilongwe, Malawi.
+These residents, along with other Pitt Med personnel, have been critical to inpatient hospital care and to teaching and training initiatives for Malawian medical students and trainees.